jlelse/GoBlog/docs/usage.md

 ## Reactions

 It's possible to enable post reactions.
 GoBlog currently has a hardcoded list of reactions: "❤️", "👍", "👎", "😂" and "😱".
 If enabled, users can react to a post by clicking on the reaction button below the post.
 If you want to disable reactions for a single post, you can set the `reactions` parameter to `false` in the post's metadata.

+## Comments and interactions

+GoBlog has a comment system.
+That can be enable using the configuration.
+See the `example-config.yml` file for how to configure it.

+All comments and interactions (Webmentions) have to be approved manually using the UI at `/webmention`.
+To completely delete a comment, delete the entry from the Webmention UI and also delete the comment from `/comment`.

+To disable showing comments and interactions on a single post, add the parameter `comments` with the value `false` to the post's metadata.